 Fetal Ultrasounds and Genetic Screening

-- Anatomic Survey – This ultrasound is offered around the 20th week of pregnancy and is used to screen for fetal growth, structure and genetic abnormalities in low-risk pregnancies.
+- Anatomic Survey – This ultrasound is offered around the 20th week of pregnancy and is used to screen for fetal growth, structural, and genetic abnormalities in low-risk pregnancies.
 Additionally, we evaluate for maternal uterine and ovarian well-being.
-Although reassuring, a normal ultrasound does not eliminate the possibility of a health problem for a baby.

 - Fetal Echocardiogram – This ultrasound is offered to women with a higher chance of having a baby with a heart defect.
 It is typically done after the 20th week of pregnancy.
-A pediatric cardiologist who is trained in prenatal ultrasound reviews the ultrasound images of the fetal heart and discusses the findings of the exam with the family after completing the exam.
-The Prenatal Diagnosis Center is one of four units in the Midwest to be accredited for fetal echocardiography.
+Our center is one of four units in the midwest to be accredited for fetal echocardiography.

-- Biophysical Profile (BPP) – This ultrasound evaluates fetal well-being through measurement of the amniotic fluid volume and observation of fetal breathing movements, body movements and tone.
+- Biophysical Profile (BPP) – This ultrasound evaluates fetal well-being through measurement of the amniotic fluid index observation of fetal breathing movements, body movements and body tone.

 Diagnostic Genetic Testing